xolvio/chimp/.github/ISSUE_TEMPLATE.md

 - cucumber.io/docs/reference/javascript
 - github.com/cucumber/cucumber-js#help--support

-* - - ANY THING ELSE
+* - - SOMETHING ELSE
 Please post your issues below and make sure you follow the instructions below.
 If you do not, we may not respond for a very long time!
 We want to help, so help us help you by being thorough.

 Thanks :)

 Your friends @ xolv.io

--->
+(feel free to remove this whole comment block before you post) -->
 #####  Expected behaviour